refi64/PyExt/doc/source/tutorial.rst

 Runtime modules are complete module objects created at `runtime`.
 This means one important factor:

 * ``inspect.getsource`` **will fail**!!
 This is do to the fact that the module file is set to ``<runtime_module>``, a (presumably) nonexistent file.

+Note to self: need to add to horrible tutorial!